deeppavlov/chatsky/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Dialog flow framework's documentation
+Dialog Flow Framework Documentation
 =====================================

 *Date*: ??.11.2022 *Version*: 1.0.0

-The Dialog Flow Framework's (`DFF`) is an open-source `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_-licensed library developed for creating dialog systems.
+The Dialog Flow Framework (`DFF`) is an open-source `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_-licensed library developed for creating dialog systems.

 Getting started